utilitywarehouse/cockroachdb-manifests/README.md

 #### Generating Certificates

-To configure certificate authority you will need to generate a hex encoded access key, a self signed CA certificate and key for it and store these in kubernetes as secrets.
+To configure the certificate authority you will need to generate a hex encoded access key, a self signed CA certificate and key for it and store these in kubernetes as secrets.
 To generate a certificate first create a json file with your configuration (changing the values as necessary):

 ``` json
 {